knightjimr/rms/docs/hello2.rst

 arguments, and, in the header, a line of the form "##argv=column" tells RMS to make a single column spreadsheet out of the command-line arguments, and use "column" as the column header for that spreadsheet.

-More details of the syntax and structure of RMS scripts can be found in :doc:`format` and :doc:`format2`.
+More details of the syntax and structure of RMS scripts can be found in :doc:`scriptbasics` and :doc:`scriptdetails`.

 The script hello2 is very similar to that of hello3, but it contains one extra line, used to adjust the behavior of RMS when it runs:  ::